Rhetorics of Affect: Notes on the Political Theory of the Passions

 Fear is an emotion that plays a decisive role in modern political theory.
 More accurately, it enjoys varied and contradictory roles.
 It has foundational significance in Hobbes and Rousseau, who place fear along the divide between the state of nature and civil society but on opposite sides of that divide.
 The Hobbesian state of nature is pervaded by fear as the “condition of Warre of every one against every one” (Hobbes 1968, 189).
 Each individual lives in fear of violence at the hands of every other.
 In De Cive, Hobbes’s thesis “that the origin of large and lasting societies lay not in mutual human benevolence but in men’s mutual fear” was grounded on the notion that “every pleasure of the mind is either glory (or a good opinion of oneself), or ultimately relates to glory,” and that sensual pleasures “can all be comprised under the name of advantages” (1997, 23–24).
 Glory and advantage: society is thus “a product of love of self, not of love of friends” (24).

 In a note on his conception of “men’s mutual fear,” he clarified that what he understands by fearing is “any anticipation of future evil.
 In my view, not only flight, but also distrust, suspicion, precaution and provision against fear are all characteristics of men who are afraid” (25).
 Fear unfolds in various affective nuances (distrust, suspicion, precaution) because fearfulness entails anticipated and not just immediately impending harm.
 Fear entails imagination.
 A wide spectrum of philosophical reflections in fact gives imagination a constitutive role in the passions.
-Descartes remarked in The Passions of the Soul that one cannot will passion except “indirectly through the representation of things which are usually joined with” it.
+Descartes remarked in The Passions of the Soul that one cannot will a passion except “indirectly through the representation of things which are usually joined with” it.
 “For example, in order to arouse boldness and suppress fear in ourselves, it is not suicient to have the volition to do so.
 We must apply ourselves to consider the reasons, objects, or precedents that persuade us that the danger is not great; that there is always more security in defense than in flight; that we shall gain glory and joy if we conquer, whereas we can expect nothing but regret and shame if we flee” (1985, 345 [emphasis added]).
 The arousal or dampening of a passion requires representation, associations, and persuasion, which are three fundamental aspects of the art of rhetoric itself.

 The entwinement of the passions and rhetoric is a crux in Rousseau’s endeavor in his Discourse on The Origin and the Foundations of Inequality among Men (the Second Discourse) to demarcate the boundary between nature and culture, and state of nature and state of society.
 Before the transition from the natural to the social state, language amounts to little more than spontaneous cries.
 It precedes any need to persuade: “Man’s first language, the most universal, the most energetic and the only language he needed before it was necessary to persuade assembled men, is the cry of Nature” (1997, 146).
 Such prepersuasive language, along with spontaneous gesturing, was a not-yet-social expressiveness that at some point, Rousseau reasoned, had to have been “substituted for” by “articulations of the voice” via “instituted signs: a substitution which can only have been made by common consent.”
 Hence the puzzle posed by language: “speech seems to have been necessary in order to establish the use of speech” (147).
 The dilemma implies another puzzle: “which is the more necessary, an already united Society for the institution of Languages, or already invented Languages for the establishment of Society?”
 Rousseau transmuted the conundrum into his strongest thesis.
 The fact that speech presupposes speech and that the origin of both society and language presupposes the other leads to two conclusions.
 On the one hand, exactly how “languages could have arisen by purely human means” cannot be decisively demonstrated, while on the other hand there is no basis for supposing that the natural condition of humankind led to social existence: “Whatever may be the case with these origins, it is at least clear how little Nature, given the slight care it took to bring Men together through mutual needs and to facilitate their use of speech, prepared their Sociability, and how little of its own it contributed to all that men have done to establish bonds” (149 [translation amended]).